MegaCreater/Navarambhah/Conversational-Intelligence-Enabling-Human-Like-Question-Answering-Systems-in-NLP/README.md

-# Project - Conversational Intelligence : Enabling Human-Like Question-Answering Systems in NLP
+# Conversational Intelligence : Enabling Human-Like Question-Answering Systems in NLP

 A Question Answering (QA) system is designed to automatically answer questions posed in natural language.
 This is a powerful application of NLP and machine learning, and it can have a wide range of use cases, from search engines to customer support chatbots.
 The project involves building a system that can understand and respond to user queries, making it a valuable tool for information retrieval.